KaustabhGanguly/aima-website-4/README.md

 - Voila !
 It's done !

 # I have implemented STATICMAN commenting service , which is better than disqus , because it doesn't require any signup to comment and the comments are directly added to the gh-pages branch's ```_data``` folder .
-One can gice suggestions/ask questions via these comment section .
+One can give suggestions/ask questions via these comment section .
 We can also apply a filter that will turn off spam , that I have currently disabled .